MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     WHERE (p.year_of_birth BETWEEN 1930 AND 1940) AND (l.state = 'IL')
     """

-Using an appropriate [database engine API](https://juliadatabases.org/SQLite.jl/stable/#DBInterface.execute) and the connection object created [earlier](@ref Test-Database), we can execute this query and get back the answer:
+Using the appropriate [database engine API](https://juliadatabases.org/SQLite.jl/stable/#DBInterface.execute) and the connection object created [earlier](@ref Test-Database), we can execute this query and get back the answer: